spryker/spryker-docs/docs/scos/dev/data-import/202204.0/data-import-categories/catalog-setup/categories/categories.md

   - /docs/en/categories
 ---

-**Categories** contains data required to set up categories in your online store.
-We have structured this section according to the two CSV files that you will have to use to import the data:
+*Categories* contains data required to set up categories in your online store.
+We have structured this section according to the two CSV files that you must use to import the data:

 * [category.csv](/docs/scos/dev/data-import/{{page.version}}/data-import-categories/catalog-setup/categories/file-details-category.csv.html): lets you import all relevant information about the categories such as categories names, key, descriptions and additional settings like activating them or allowing customers to search for them.
 * [category_template.csv:](/docs/scos/dev/data-import/{{page.version}}/data-import-categories/catalog-setup/categories/file-details-category-template.csv.html) lets you import any category templates.